stephan-nylinder/module-organising-data-dm-practices/_episodes/001-storage.md

 {: .callout .toc}

-## Manage integrity and authenticity of data
+## Maintain data integrity and authenticity
 Processing and analysis of data inevitably result in a number of edits in the data file.
 However, it is necessary to preserve the authenticity of the original research information contained in the data throughout the whole data lifecycle.

 ![Data provenance](../fig/storage/Provenance.jpg)